Overview | General Course Descriptions | Admissions Information

 The Department’s graduate program offers courses in the following fields: American politics, law and politics, comparative politics, international relations, and political theory.
 Please download catalog for descriptions of graduate courses.

 The department admits 10 to 12 new graduate students each year, selecting them from the approximately 200 applications that it receives annually.
 The deadline for application for admission to graduate study and the award of financial assistance is January 15.
 Decisions are made exclusively in late February or early March and announced by March 15.
 A B.A., B.S., or their equivalent and results of the Graduate Record Examination are required for application.
 Students whose native language is not English must take the TOEFL examinations or provide other evidence of fluency in English.
 A broad background in the liberal arts and sciences is preferred.
-Further information, and the materials necessary to apply for admission and aid, is available online but also will be sent on request.

 The application is online.